 From this we are able to give you an accurate cost estimate for delivering the functionality to you and ensuring that it works and delivers what you expect for you, your team and your business.

 This depends on

-After an initial complimentary conversation we will be able to give you a firm price for your CRM scoping workshop.
+After an initial complimentary conversation, we will be able to give you a firm price for your Microsoft Dynamics 365 scoping workshop.